 This course provides analysis, design and construction issues for the tunneling in soils and/or rocks.
 The specific areas covered include planning, rock mass classification, rock failure mechanisms, initial excavation supports, design considerations for permanent linings,tunnel excavation methods,groundwater control, ground control measures, and tunnel security.
 The design considerations of high pressure water tunnels are also discussed including selection of permanent liners, coupled hydromechanical behavior of jointed rock mass and evaluation of hydrojacking potential.
 Finally, tunnel security against earthquake, fire, and explosion, which is one of the Nation's current important concerns, is discussed.
-Prerequisite: senior standing and permission of the Chair.
-Three credit.
+Prerequisite: SCI 301 and CIVL 310.
+Corequisite: CIVL 409 and CIVL 410.
+Three credits.